briankoser/sfc-listeners-guide/episodes/0126-christopher-nolan-conquers-the-dc-universe-and-other-news.md

   - Matt

 notable_moments:
 prophecy:
+  - host: Matt
-  - {"host": "Matt", "prediction": "Iron Man will be a main character in <i class='work-title'>Guardians of the Galaxy</i>", "veracity": false, "comments": ""}
+    prediction: "Iron Man will be a main character in <i class='work-title'>Guardians of the Galaxy</i>"
+    veracity: false
+  - host: Ben
-  - {"host": "Ben", "prediction": "Iron Man will not be a main character in <i class='work-title'>Guardians of the Galaxy</i>", "veracity": true, "comments": ""}
+    prediction: "Iron Man will not be a main character in <i class='work-title'>Guardians of the Galaxy</i>"
+    veracity: true
+  - host: Matt
-  - {"host": "Matt", "prediction": "Instead of a Justice League movie, DC will do a Batman-Superman movie next.", "veracity": true, "comments": ""}
+    prediction: Instead of a Justice League movie, DC will do a Batman-Superman movie next.
+    veracity: true
+    comments: I think this is my favorite in the history of the show.
+Listen to the clip for this one.
 future_episodes:
   - Revelation with Rick Lee James
 take_that: